What’s special about the compelling content you retweet, Like, bookmark, and email to your friends?

 Forget that you wrote the content and consciously assume an Editor Mindset that’s free from your Writer Ego.

 As an editor, you have no problem evaluating and deleting to produce a more coherent and complete post.
 Proactive content editing shouldn’t be devastating.

 3. Create a new document

-Prepare to save everything you remove because content that’s excessive or irrelevant for a certain post doesn’t always need to be tossed.
+Prepare to save everything you remove because weaknesses in your writing that are excessive or irrelevant for a certain post don’t always need to be tossed.